Mir Shams-ud-Din Araqi: Career in Kashmir

 From Herat, Araqi traveled to Multan and eventually arrived in Kashmir at around 1483.
 He was greeted by Sultan Hasan Shah and subsequently resided in Kashmir for 8 years.
 Initially taking the role of an ambassador, he eventually became an independent religious missionary.
 Araqi established himself in various khanqahs or other venues during his stay and attracted followers to his order.
 However, Araqi also faced several political conflicts with other scholars in the royal court during this period.
 Around 1491, Araqi left Kashmir to return to Durusht but appointed one of his students, Mulla Ismail, to lead the order.

 Araqi returned to Kashmir in 1503 after hearing that Mulla Ismail was allegedly going against the rules given to him over initiation and expansion of the order, although the unforeseen success of the order was likely what actually convinced Araqi to return.
 The Noorbakshia order throughout the rest of Araqi's life saw the order attain significant success along with influence in Kashmiri politics.
 He was able to convert several nobles and other powerful figures to the order.

 Exile in Baltistan

 For a brief period when Araqi was banished from Kashmir in 1505 due to political tensions at the court, he along with 50 other disciples sought refuge at Skardu in Baltistan.
 The local rulers welcomed him and treated him as a royal guest.
 He would soon return to Kashmir after staying in Baltistan for around 2 months.
 According to local traditions, Araqi and his followers converted many local Balti to the order.
 Araqi chose one of his disciples, Haidar Hafiz, to stay in Skardu and continue to lead the order there.

 Death

-While sources do not give a specific year in which Araqi died, common dates given include 1515 or 1526.
-He was buried at Zaddibal in Srinagar, Jammu and Kashmir.
-His body was later shifted to Chadoora for unknown reasons, and buried at a Sufi Islamic shrine.
+While sources do not give a specific year in which Araqi died, common dates given include 1515 and 1526.
+He was buried at Zadibal in Srinagar, Jammu and Kashmir.
+His body was later shifted to Chadoora for unknown reasons, and buried in a dargah (tomb shrine).